-Judgemeadow’s Music Department is forward-thinking, energetic and committed to embracing and nurturing the academic and performance abilities of any pupil who is interested in music, whether they are a musical specialist or an enthusiast.
+Our music department is committed to embracing and nurturing the academic and performance abilities of any pupil who is interested in music.

 Judgemeadow Community College has a very long tradition of musical excellence, and has always sought to provide the widest possible range of musical experiences for all students.
 We offer tuition on most instruments, and voice.

 Our highly experienced peripatetic teachers are able to teach up to diploma level.
 There are performance opportunities to suit every student, from the Orchestra and Vocal Group, to the student-led bands.

 The music curriculum at Judgemeadow seeks to build students’ key musical skills, incorporating the three strands of modern music education; performing, composing, listening and appraising.
 Class work makes use of the department’s two music rooms, which provide a variety of instruments and technology options, including a suite of Mac computers.
 Workstations are equipped with midi keyboards and software, including Musescore and GarageBand for both notation and music technology work.
 Students achieve high standards in composition at KS4, and works by the college students can feature in the school’s concerts as well as scoring highly in public examination.